naquad/bomber/README.md

 # Installation

-You can build statically linked optimized for size binary:
+You can build statically linked binary optimized for size:

 ```
 make
 ```

-Binary will be statically linked and can be distributed as needed.
+It can be distributed as needed.
 (You can safely skip errors regarding UPX as it is used only for compression).

-Or install it using go get:
+Or install it using `go get`:

 ```
 $ go get github.com/naquad/bomber